glfw/glfw/README.md

  - [Wayland] Bugfix: A window maximized or restored by the user would enter an inconsistent state
  - [Wayland] Bugfix: Window maximization events were not emitted
+ - [Wayland] Bugfix: `glfwRestoreWindow` assumed it was always in windowed mode

 ## Contact